sammancoaching/website/society/events/open_ensemble_2023-06-21.md

 * Begin hosting an ensemble for your favourite open source project.

-This is an open ensemble hosted by [Emily Bache]({% link society/contributors/emilybache.md %}) and [Clare Sudbery]({% link society/contributors/claresudbery.md %}).
+This is an open ensemble hosted by [Emily Bache]({% link society/contributors/emilybache.md %}).
 Fill in the form lower down on this page to sign up and receive a meeting link by email.

 This event is sponsored by [Bache Consulting](http://bacheconsulting.com) and is free to attend.

-Signup for this event is closed.
-If you would like to hear about future events, please [contact us]({% link contact.md %})
+### Sign up
+Fill in the form below to sign up to attend.
+We will email you a link to the Zoom meeting before it starts.